INCOME

 Total 128 M 69,000 50 M 475 B

-Some costs to society are incurred because families with insufficient resources sometimes make poor decisions.
 Pilot projects that have given small amounts of unconditional financial resources to low-income families have had very beneficial results.
-Analysis and additional pilot projects will be needed to determine what is likely to happen if the CSS plan were implemented.
+More detailed analysis and pilot projects will be needed to determine what is likely to happen if the negative income tax plan is implemented together with the policy changes in healthcare, education, and housing that the CSS plan recommends.